-At the port, the Concessionaire would not only procure the civil works and equipment, it would also provide services in the form of cargo handling.
-The efficiency of its services would normally reflect in the dwell time of cargo at the port.
-The framework identifies benchmarks for key performance indicators such as dwell time, vessel turnaround time, berth productivity, ship handling productivity and quay crane productivity, and specifies penalties for continued failure in achieving the requisite levels of performance.
+At the port terminal, the Concessionaire would not only procure the civil works and equipment, it would also provide services in the form of cargo handling.
+The efficiency of its services would normally reflect in the dwell time of cargo at the port terminal.
+The framework identifies benchmarks for key performance indicators such as dwell time, vessel turnaround, berth productivity, vehicle service time, ship handling productivity and quay crane productivity, and specifies penalties for continued failure in achieving the requisite levels of performance.